Hells Gate (British Columbia): Short term

 Environmental change triggered by the slide at Hells Gate has led to habitat destruction and depletion of salmon species.
 The slide altered the environment of the river by increasing turbulence and density, and salmon's ability to swim upstream was seriously disrupted as many fish, exhausted by the journey through Hells Gate, were carried back downstream.
 Daily alterations of water levels also hindered passage of some fish species, and Evenden even goes so far as to equate the slide to "an enormous dam".
-The slide's impacts became visible by the decreasing amount of salmon upriver and the constant fish supply bflow led to alternating cycles of salmon’s expansion and decline, with runs coming at the beginning of the seasons faring better in the changed environment than the later runs, which experienced a more significant decline.
+The slide's impacts became visible by the decreasing amount of salmon upriver and the constant fish supply below led to alternating cycles of salmon’s expansion and decline, with runs coming at the beginning of the seasons faring better in the changed environment than the later runs, which experienced a more significant decline.
 Unable to swim upriver, salmon relocated into rivers and tributary streams that were not previously used by them, and increased fish concentration spanned up to several kilometers below the Hells Gate passage.
 Pink salmon have taken greater environmental toll than sockeye, as the pinks are of a smaller size and therefore, weaker swimmers than the sockeye.
 Salmon were forced to spawn in new places and many died without spawning or did not produce many offspring as the habitat was "unsuitable."
 Changes in "racial units" upstream, accounted for the majority of salmon population, were traced back to Hells Gate obstruction.
 As well, the majority of the salmon that did not get through the passage were females (in Spuzzum Creek the male to female ratio was 1:20).
 Ultimately, in the short term, salmon population declined.